OctopusDeploy/blog/blog/2019-08/devops-in-state-government/index.md

 ## Conclusion

-Introducing change and implementing DevOps in a government organisation can be slow and challenging but it's definiely possible.
-I was able to be successful by prioritising and tackling the biggest problems first, buying tools to simplify and standardise, focus on communication and collaboration to get other teams on board and finally modernize our infrastructure once the higher priority items has been resolved.
+Introducing change and introducing DevOps concepts in a government organisation can be slow and challenging but it's definiely possible.
+I was able to be successful by prioritising and tackling the biggest problems first, buying tools to simplify and standardise, focus on communication and collaboration to get other teams on board and constant progress allowed us to tackle other priorities.

-Our pace was slow, but like the snail, we were inching toward our end goal of being a DevOps shop.
-I’ve been gone almost five months from my previous job, but I’ve kept in contact with the team, and they’ve continued down the path that I started.
-It may be slow, but implementing change such as the DevOps concept in state government is indeed possible.